SoulMan87/pure-java-api-rest/README.md

 Nonetheless, I found this exercise to be an incredibly enriching experience, one that broadened my understanding of Java development and provided valuable insights into the inner workings of the Spring framework.

 ## Commencement
 I will guide you through each step of this exercise, although I won't always provide the complete code within the text.
-However, you can easily access the code for each step by checking out separate branches.
+However, you can easily access the code for each step.

-The starting point for this journey is an empty Application main class.
-You can obtain an initial branch with this setup like so:
+The starting point for this journey is an empty Application main class:

 ## First endpoint